GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/shared/wrf_scaling_workspace.rst

     $ ramble workspace info

-Additionally, the files can be edited directly with:
+Alternatively, the files can be edited directly with:

 .. code-block:: console